-- 1. The grades earned by a student are determined by the instructor of the class and can be changed only upon the latter's recommendation with final approval by the Chief Academic Officer, except as follows: - 1.1.
-Incompletes require the [Chair] and Chief Academic Officer's approval.
-See description of "I" (incompletes) below.
+The grades earned by a student are determined by the instructor of the class and can be changed only upon the latter's recommendation with final approval by the Chief Academic Officer, except as follows:

-- 1.2.
-The Chief Academic Officer may, only upon recommendation of the Grievance Committee, change a grade determined to have been awarded in an unfair manner. - 2.
+- Incompletes require the approval of the appropriate Dean and the Chief Academic Officer.
+See description of "I" (incompletes) below. - The Chief Academic Officer may, only upon recommendation of the Grievance Committee or the Exceptions Committee, change a grade determined to have been awarded in an unfair manner.

 For graduation, the applicant shall have a grade point average of 2.0 (average C) on all work attempted at Southern West Virginia Community and Technical College that produces an A-F grade, with the exception of repeated courses.
 (See "D" and "F" rule page 34).
-Some programs require of students a minimum of "C" in each class taken before they will be allowed to graduate with a degree/certificate in that program area. - 3.
-The following grades are used by the College: - 3.1.
-A-Superior 4.0 Quality Points per Credit Hour - 3.2.
-B-Above Average 3.0 Quality Points per Credit Hour - 3.3.
-C-Average 2.0 Quality Points per Credit Hour - 3.4.
-D-Below Average 1.0 Quality Points per Credit Hour - 3.5.
-F-Unsatisfactory Work (failure) 0.0 No Quality Points - 3.6.
-W- Withdrawn by the established withdrawal date.
+Some programs require of students a minimum of "C" in each class taken before they will be allowed to graduate with a degree/certificate in that program area.

+The following grades are used by the College:

+- A-Superior 4.0 Quality Points per Credit Hour - B-Above Average 3.0 Quality Points per Credit Hour - C-Average 2.0 Quality Points per Credit Hour - D-Below Average 1.0 Quality Points per Credit Hour - F-Unsatisfactory Work (failure) 0.0 No Quality Points - W- Withdrawn by the established withdrawal date.
 After the last day to withdraw, a student will not be permitted to drop the course and will receive the final grade they earned.
-No quality points earned. - 3.7.
-If a "W" is recorded on the grade sheet, a date must also be recorded.
-Notice should be provided to Student Records if a student is being administratively withdrawn. - 3.8.
-I-Incomplete
+No quality points earned. - If a "W" is recorded on the grade sheet, a date must also be recorded.
+Notice should be provided to Student Records if a student is being administratively withdrawn. - I-Incomplete

 A student may receive an Incomplete "I" grade for a course if that student has successfully completed the majority of the academic requirements and is unable to complete the course due to unforeseen or uncontrollable circumstances.
-The instructor for the course must submit Incomplete Grade Forms to the Department Chair for approval before an "I" grade may be recorded.
+The instructor for the course must submit Incomplete Grade Forms to the appropriate Department

+Chair for approval before an "I" grade may be recorded.
 The student does not re-register for the course in which the "I" grade was received but must complete the requirements for the course within the next full trimester or the "I" grade will automatically be changed to a grade of "F".
 The final grade for the course will be assigned by the instructor and the grade change must be approved by the Department Chair and forwarded to the Registrar.
 The instructor must file the specific forms for a final grade change with the Records Office to complete the process.

-- 3.9.
-CR Credit is earned for a course through CLEP, credit-by experience, or other non-traditional means. - 3.10.
-NC No credit earned. - 3.11.
-AU Audit. - 3.12.
-In calculating a student's grade point average, all assigned letter grades (A F) will be used.
+- CR Credit is earned for a course through CLEP, credit-by experience, or other non-traditional means. - NC No credit earned. - AU Audit. - In calculating a student's grade point average, all assigned letter grades (A F) will be used.
 W, I, CR, NC, and AU are not included.